 Received from: TUC Black Workers Conference

-Congress calls on the TUC Race Relations Committee and affiliates to:
+Congress calls on the General Council and the TUC Race Relations Committee to:

 TUC Black Workers Conference